16 November 2016

 While working with the Customer Journey Maps, you can choose different timeframes (longer or shorter), channels and touchpoints, it always depends on the exact type of business, product or service and the task needed to be accomplished with this powerful instrument.

 Why do I need to use Customer Experience Mapping?

 The Customer Journey Map is the infinite source of customer experience improvements, it helps to build strong and long relationships between customers and a brand or product, and as a result, it helps grow your revenue and profit in a long-term perspective.

 Customer Journey Maps can be useful for different types of stakeholders.

 If you are a user experience designer, you can get a much better understanding of the context, in which the product or service is used.
 Designers can also get a broader view and general picture about devices and channels changing.
 It can help to avoid gaps between devices when a user switches between one device and another, or it can give you an idea about new possible touchpoints or improvements from the UX perspectives.

 If you are on Management or Sales positions, it can help you to see how the customer moves through the sales funnel and improve this interaction, add some up sales or touchpoints, reduce some funnel stages or try to improve conversion on some of them.
 For general management, it can provide some ideas about business process improvements to better serve the clients.

 If you are responsible for customer service, the Journey Map can help you to surround your client with unforgettable customer support and service during the whole process through the different channels, and as the result, you will get a strong army of your brand or services ambassadors spreading the positive feedback everywhere.

-And in general, the companies that practice working with Experience Mapping can easily integrate the Customer’s needs into the Company's DNA, so each company’s member could understand the client’s needs and feelings much better.
+And in general, the companies that practice working with Experience Mapping can easily describe the customer’s needs when developing employee training software, so each company’s member could understand the client’s needs and feelings much better.

 The creation process of the Customer Journey Map (CJM)